-This is a Full (Householder) application for the reconstruction of an outbuilding and internal alterations.
-This application is accompanied by a Listed Building Consent application (SMD/2018/0265).
+This is a Listed Building application for the reconstruction of an outbuilding and internal alterations.
+This application is accompanied by a Full planning application for Householder development (SMD/2018/0264) which is currently pending a decision.
 The application is accompanied by a Design/Access and Heritage Statement which confirms that the scheme involves the following works;

-- Replace a breezeblock out-house structure with a stone-built and tiled utility; - Insert a doorway to replace a former window connecting the farmhouse with this new utility; - Insert a new gritstone fireplace surround to the ground floor drawing room and repair the hearth to the kitchen fireplace; - Insert a new internal partition at first floor level to create a corridor; - Repair floors using Limecrete and relay red and blue clay tiles; - Repair the staircase in-situ and replace rotten joinery.
+- Replace a breezeblock out-house structure with a stone and tile utility room; - Insert a doorway to replace a former window connecting the farmhouse with the new utility;

+- Insert a new gritstone fireplace surround to the ground floor drawing room and repair the hearth to the kitchen fireplace; - Insert a new internal partition at first floor level to create a corridor; - Floor repairs using Limecrete and relay red and blue clay tiles; - Repair in-situ staircase and replace rotten joinery.